jeromerg/NCase/Presentation.md

 If you need to perform Asserts that depend on the input values, you have two alternatives.
 You can:

 - (Re-)Write a simplified logic of the system under test in your test, in order to calculate the expectations, given the input values
-- Or pass the expected values next to the input values
+- Pass the expected values next to the input values

-With the latter solution, you cannot automatically generate test cases with combinatorial operators, like `AllCombinations`(cartesian product) or `PairwiseCombinations`.
+With the latter solution, you cannot automatically generate test cases with combinatorial operators, like `AllCombinations`(cartesian product) or `PairwiseCombinations` because the asserts are bound to the dimensions.
 For that purpose NCase contains an `Tree` definition, allowing to define a set of test cases by the mean of a tree.

 The following lines of code show how it works: